lungpu/django-rulez/README.rst

 Our test coverage is 100%, and we would like to keep it this way, so please make sure you test before you push.

+I have forked this repo from https://github.com/TwigWorld/django-rulez which in turn is a fork of the original.
+The reason behind is that even when there are some issues fixed in his version, there are still some things that are outdated.
+The idea is to address those here.

 Installation
 =============